ethanlipson/PyLX-16A/documentation.md

 ```

 #### Return Value
-Thy phyiscal position of the servo, between 0 and 240 degrees.
+The phyiscal position of the servo, between 0 and 240 degrees.

 #### Possible Errors
 None